 Smith Optics - Koroyd straws

 In 2014 Smith Optics introduced new bike helmets with a liner composed partially of bundles of Koroyd[tm] straws surrounded by EPS.
-The straws deform on impact and provide a bonus of improved ventilation.
+The straws deform on impact and since they are hollow provide a bonus of improved ventilation.

 The bottom line